 Step 5.
 Testing.
 Once you compare the given metrics and apply them to your own website’s performance, you need to understand where this is all heading.
 Having benchmarks will help you better understand your approximate online advertisement rate, but in order to get precise numbers, we recommend making a test.
 Start with an average, based on the aforementioned factors, and move in the necessary direction until you find your ‘golden middle’.

 Step 6.
 Putting it all together.
-As a result of this comprehensive analysis, you should now have some vision regarding your ad prices for each slot per month or per day.
+As a result of this comprehensive analysis, you should now have some vision regarding your ad prices for each slot per month, per day, or even per year.
 You should also have an understanding of your web pages’ fill rates.
 Now that you sum all of your ad placements’ prices and take into consideration their fill rates you should eventually come up with the monthly income generated by display ads online.
 Of course, this number can vary depending on additional factors like seasonality or local events, but at least now you have your online advertisement rate and, what is more important, you fundamentally understand where it comes from.

 Eventually, you can always come up with your own method or formula that would perfectly fit your website’s and business specifics.
-But we hope that this article helped you to get some understanding and take your first steps to successful website monetization.
+But we hope that this article helped you to get some understanding so that you could gear a successful online advertising monetization strategy.